chocolateboy/range/README.md

 part of a library like [wu.js](https://github.com/fitzgen/wu.js/), but which are superfluous in a standalone range function.
 Most aren't typed (TypeScript).

-This has all the functionality I need and none of the functionality I don't need and clocks in at ~250 bytes minified and gzipped.
+This has all the core functionality without any bells and whistles and clocks in at ~250 bytes minified and gzipped.

 # EXPORTS